kubis-ai/infrastructure/README.md

 ## How to install?

-The infrastructure must be provisions in two steps.
+The infrastructure must be provisioned in two steps.

 1. Create the remote backend for Terraform.
 This creates an S3 bucket where Terraform stores the state and a DynamoDB table where Terraform stores the lock.
 Once created, the parameters of this backend must be copied to `backend-prod.hcl`.
 The creation of these modules is done locally.
 After the remote backend is ready, it must be used so that the state is copied.